 Read an analysis of the severity of the issue on thewhig's Op-ed, written by Erika Simpson (Associate Professor of International Relations in the Department of Political Science at Western University): A lot more to be answered

 UPDATE: OPG's Proposed Deep Geological Repository Project near Lake Huron rejected by CEAA

-In 2013, Ontario Power Generation (OPG) proposed to construct, operate, and ultimately decommission and abandon a deep geologic repository (DGR) for low- and intermediatelevel radioactive waste.
+In 2013, Ontario Power Generation (OPG) proposed to construct, operate, and ultimately decommission and abandon a deep geological repository (DGR) for low- and intermediatelevel radioactive waste.
 The repository would accommodate waste from commercial nuclear reactors that are owned or operated by OPG, and are located at the Bruce, Pickering, and Darlington sites.

 Back in August 2013, Sierra Club Canada sponsored the submission of a report written by the Institute for Resource and Security Studies (IRSS) that addressed selected issues related to the DGR, in the issue category “malfunctions, accidents, and malevolent acts”, with a focus on malevolent acts.
 OPG has prepared an environmental impact statement (EIS) for the DGR that considers, among other issues, the potential for malevolent acts.
 This report also showed that the EIS has not fully assessed the potential for malevolent acts associated with the DGR, and the impacts of such acts, and offered recommendations for correcting that deficiency.